raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 I'm raising this point, because it *might* be reason for the artificial limitations.
-And it is **your** part to support your hardware by giving us an API, otherwise the hardware becomes worthless.
+And it is **your** part to support your hardware by giving us an **API which is free from any kind of ideology**, otherwise the hardware becomes worthless.

 ## Blacklisting own products
-Lack of quadbuffering on modern gpu-boards is just very much beyond any comprehension.
+Lack of quadbuffering on modern GPU-boards is just very much beyond any comprehension.
 We are talking about GPU-RAM memory management which is already part of your driver.
-After all my researching I am sure that you just need to re-modify a blacklist within your driver, and overall I wonder that you blacklist your own products.
+After all my researching I am sure that you just need to re-modify (kick) a blacklist within your driver, and overall I wonder that you blacklist your own products.
 There's no better way to trip yourself up.
 What the heck is going on within your manangement?

 ## Retrieving situation and harmony
 Support quadbuffering at all.
-Flag it as an experimental feature, which is not enabled by default (like you do under Windows), if you are afraid of any "warranty" things.
+Just flag it as an experimental feature, which is not enabled by default (like you do under Windows), if you are afraid of any "warranty" things.